dan-smit/GenAI/Finance Analysis/README.md

 ```

 ## Evaluation
 Currently working on agentic evaluation of LLM's.
+Current implementation uses Google Gemini due due to its ease-of-use and fast processing with its langchain API.

 Targeted Metrics:
 1. Supervisor: